-Barbary’s will often be seen ‘teeth chattering’ to one another.
+Barbary macaques will often be seen ‘teeth chattering’ to one another.
 This is a friendly greeting to each other and a reassuring gesture of behaviour that looks like they are smiling.
-Look out for our Barbary’s doing this while you drive through the exhibit.

 The gestation period is approximately 6 months and one offspring is born, however in rare incidents twins can be produced.
 Females will mate with as many of the males within the troop, so paternity can never be certain.
 However it is thought that this behaviour encourages the males to look out for the young.
 Males are involved heavily with raising the youngsters and spend lots of time grooming and playing with them, this also ensures the safety and survival of the offspring from predators.

 Barbary macaques are omnivores, which means they will forage and eat meat.